cossatot/eq-slip-rate-variability-paper/manuscript/reviews/response_letter.md

 worldwide, normalized to the mean slip per event.
 I have sampled randomly from this finite set, with replacement, instead of interpolating the set into a continuous distribution and sampling from that.
-The results are in the new supplemental materials.
+The results are in the new supplemental materials (Figures S1 and S2, Table S1, and some discussion).

-The results are very similar to the results in the original manuscript.
-The 5-95% interval is slightly narrower than

-These
+The results are nearly indistinguishable.

 > [O6b] Some of the scatter in slip distributions is likely due to
 > underreported measurement uncertainty (Gold et al., 2013), and thus the